JD-Consulting/Zillow-Clustering/README.md

 4. Github Repository:
     - Readme (this file)
-    - Final Jupyter notebook walking through the pipeline
+    - Final Jupyter notebook walking through the pipeline.
-    - .py files with all functions necessary to reproduce the model
+    - .py files with all functions necessary to reproduce the model.

 # Pipeline

 ## Planning
-- Goal: identify
+- $H_0$: There is no difference between our logerror and Zillow's logerror
+- $H_a1$: There is a difference between our logerror and Zillow's logerror

 ## Acquire Data
 - an acquired dataframe